uyuni-project/sumaform/README_ADVANCED.md

    * `auto_register`: automatically registers the proxy to the SUSE Manager Server.
 Set to `false` for manual registration
    * `download_private_ssl_key`: automatically copies SSL certificates from the upstream SUSE Manager Server or SUSE Manager Proxy.
 Requires `publish_private_ssl_key` on the upstream server or proxy.
 Set to `false` for manual distribution
    * `auto_configure`: automatically runs the `confure-proxy.sh` script which enables Proxy functionality.
 Set to `false` to run manually.
 Requires `auto_register` and `copy_certificates`
+   * `generate_bootstrap_script`: generates a bootstrap script for traditional clients and copies it in /pub.
+Set to `false` to generate manually.
+Requires `auto_configure`
  * `suse_manager_server` module:
    * `username` and `password` define credentials for the first created user (the SUSE Manager Admin)